Popular spots include Springfield, Naperville, Carbondale

 Downers Grove is a western suburb of Chicago and home to Midwestern University.
-The city is proud of 25 Sears-Roebuck Catalog Homes that were built from 1908-1940 by using purchased kits, and a strong retail sector is especially alive today along Ogden Avenue.
+The city is proud of 25 Sears-Roebuck Catalog Homes that were built from 1908 to 1940 by using purchased kits, and a strong retail sector thrives today along Ogden Avenue.
 Downers Grove Park hosts numerous events throughout the year.

 A suburb of Chicago, Naperville features 30 parks, four sports complexes, a number of satellite college campuses and Edward Hospital.
-Listed on the National Register of Historic Places is a Naperville Historic District of 613 buildings, and the community hosts a popular Naperville Independent Film Festival each year.
+Naperville Historic District, which consists of 613 buildings, is listed on the National Register of Historic Places, and the community hosts a popular Naperville Independent Film Festival each year.

 Oak Park has an active arts community, and residents can frequent a dozen public parks.
-Frank Lloyd Wright spent the first 20 years of his career in Oak Park and constructed his home and studio that is open for tours, and also open in the community is the Ernest Hemingway Birthplace & Museum.
+Frank Lloyd Wright spent the first 20 years of his career in Oak Park and constructed his home and studio, which are open for tours.
+The community also is home to the Ernest Hemingway Birthplace & Museum.

 Along the shore of Lake Michigan is Lake Forest, where residents can enjoy livability luxuries like Lake Forest College, Lake Forest Symphony and Citadel Theatre Company.
 Northwestern Lake Forest Hospital is the city’s main employer, and a good cuisine scene includes popular hotspots like Seasoned Restaurant & Wine Bar.